Learnosity/vagrant-sparseimage/Readme.md

 $ gem install vagrant-sparseimage
 ```

-Compatibly for vagrant 0.8 is provided by version 0.0.3 (which lacks a bunch of new options)

 ## Configuration / Usage

 To enable the plugin you need to add the following to you `Vagrantfile`: